phtnnz/bmw-cardata/README.md

 This is my personal playground for working with the BMW CarData, Ladehistorie (charging history) and Reifendiagnose (tyre diagnostics).

+As of lately (approx. June 2025) the BMW CarData archive doesn't contain the Ladehistorie data anymore, which make this script less useful.
+I complained to BMW ConnectDrive support, but to no avail. :-(

 ## bmw-cardata
 ```